beocaca/astrotribe/apps/admin/content/bp/products-jobs.md

 ### Jobs Portal

 AstronEra’s dedicated jobs portal lists a variety of opportunities in science communication, engineering, startups, academia, and citizen science.
-Sourced from LinkedIn and company websites, the portal allows users to search by location, type, and salary, ensuring they can find the most relevant job opportunities.
+Sourced from LinkedIn and organization websites, the portal allows users to search by location, type, and salary, ensuring they can find the most relevant job opportunities.